The historic heart of Stanley

 This very generous donation is being spent in a variety of ways to benefit both the Museum and the National Trust:

-A huge thanks to the Trust for this very kind donation.
+A huge thank you to the Trust for this very generous donation.

-3. We are aiming to put up 6 information panels at 6 separate locations this year.
-To the right is an example of the type of sign.
+3. We are aiming to have 5 information panels up at 5 different locations this year.
+To the left is an example of the type of panel we want.
 The idea is to eventually have these National Trust signs at every location of historic significance outside of Stanley.